Long Island Iced Tea Recipe + Video

 This mixed drink is typically made in a Collins glass, but any tall glass that can accommodate a straw will work.

-Don’t forget a lemon wedge or spiral for garnish, then pair this refreshing boozy drink with snacks or a meal… to soak up all that alcohol!
+Don’t forget a lemon wedge or spiral for garnish, then pair this Long Island Iced Tea recipe with snacks or a meal… to soak up all that alcohol!

 Homemade potato chips, sticky chicken wings, and plenty of tacos are always crowd-pleasers.
 This cocktail goes really well with seafood too.